Sakata-Lab/PlaqueDetect/README.md

 # PlaqueDetect
-Automatic plaque detection from a histological image
+A MATLAB function for automatic plaque detection from a histological image